theshingstar030818/parse-push-plugin/README.md

-Parse.com Push Plugin
+Parse.Push Plugin
 ==============================

-Phonegap/Cordova/ionic plugin for Parse.com & parse-server push notification.
+Parse.Push plugin for Phonegap/Cordova/ionic.
+Works for both hosted Parse.com and open source parse-server.

 [Parse.com's](http://parse.com) Javascript API has no mechanism to register a device for or receive push notifications, which makes it fairly useless for PN in Phonegap/Cordova.
-This plugin bridges the gap by leveraging native Parse.com SDKs to register/receive PNs and allow a few essential methods to be accessible from Javascript.
+This plugin bridges the gap by leveraging native Parse.com SDKs to register/receive PNs and expose a simple API to Javascript.

 * Phonegap/Cordova > 3.0

 How Is This Fork Different?
 --------------------------

+**Works with hosted Parse.com and open source Parse Sever**

+**Can handle cold start**

 **API**

-This plugin can handle cold start.
-It uses the following JS API to give access to native services:

 * **getInstallationId**( successCB, errorCB )
 * **getSubscriptions**( successCB, errorCB )